Provisioning and Deprovisioning Policy

 Principle of Least Privilege is the cybersecurity practice that individuals should have access to only IT Resources and functions required to perform their stated duties.

-Provisioning is the term used for creating or providing specific account access.
+Provisioning is the term used to create or provide specific accounts and applicable access.

 Related Policies and Procedures